mbimbim/moviez-streaming/README.md

 # movie_streaming

-A new Flutter project.
+Project Latihan Slicing UI Flutter

-## Getting Started
+## Getting Started "Mbimbim"

 This project is a starting point for a Flutter application.